These paleo pumpkin dessert bites are a perfect ‘real food’ alternative to store bought treats. Halloween doesn’t have to mean GMO corn syrup candy!

 - 1/4 cup grass-fed gelatin (where to buy)

-- 1/2 tsp. pumpkin pie spice (or a blend of ginger, nutmeg, clove, cinnamon)
+- 1/2 teaspoon pumpkin pie spice (or a blend of ginger, nutmeg, clove, cinnamon)

-- Put your coconut milk and maple syrup in a sauce pan and simmer for 30-45 minutes.
+- Put your coconut milk and maple syrup in a sauce pan and simmer for 30 to 45 minutes.
 This concentrates the flavors and sweetness.

 - Pour into a large glass measuring cup and let cool slightly.
-(If you’re using light coconut milk, add in 1 TB of melted butter.)
+(If you’re using light coconut milk, add in 1 tablespoon of melted butter.)

 - Pour into festive silicone molds like this one.
-Let sit at room temperature until they become semi-solid.
-Then put in refrigerator for a few hours.
+Let sit at room temperature until the treats become semi-solid.
+Then put them in refrigerator for a few hours.
 Serve either cold or let sit at room temperature for up to an hour, which enhances flavors.

-What is your favorite pumpkin dessert recipe?
+What is your favorite pumpkin dessert recipe to serve this time of year?
 Did you try this one?
 Share with us in the comments below!